 The 2006 PPF repeated what had been said regarding historical studies in 1992, but added: "Among historical studies, the study of patristics and the lives of the saints are of special importance."
-While promoting role models in church history is necessary, it is important to avoid drifting into hagiography.
+While promoting role models in importance."
+This has resulted in a fairly common three course section of Church History-I (Ancient and Medieval, with a stress on Patristics), Church History-II (Reformation and Modern), and American Church History.
+The 4th edition also stated that, to preach effectively, seminarians needed to "understand the world in which the message of Christ is preached" and so a knowledge of history was invaluable.